-The midfoot area is comprised of joints and ligaments.
-Specialized ligaments hold the bones in this area together like puzzle pieces to maintain the arch of the foot.
+Specialized ligaments in the midfoot hold the bones in this area together like puzzle pieces to maintain the arch of the foot.
 When the ligaments, joints, or bones in this area are injured, they may shift out of place, making the arch unstable.

 If the bones or ligaments are injured in a way that causes them to shift out of their normal positions, Lisfranc surgery may be necessary to restore the anatomy of the foot.
 Surgery may involve the placement of plates and screws that may need to be removed later, once the bones and ligaments have healed.

 Recovery from Lisfranc surgery depends on the severity of the injury.
-Most patients will be in a non-weightbearing cast for six weeks, followed by six weeks in a walking boot.
+Most patients will be in a non-weightbearing cast for 6 weeks, followed by 6 weeks in a walking boot.
 Physical therapy may be needed to strengthen the foot and ankle and help regain walking ability.
 Return to maximal function, running, and sports can take up to one year.

 Risks and Complications